SainsburyWellcomeCentre/masiv/README.md

 * Clone the repo and add only the root MASIV directory to the MATLAB path.
 * Dependencies:
-    * MATLAB
     * Image Processing Toolbox
     * Parallel Processing Toolbox
-        * Statistics Toolbox
+    * Statistics and Machine Learning Toolbox
     * [Subpixel Registration](http://www.mathworks.com/matlabcentral/fileexchange/18401-efficient-subpixel-image-registration-by-cross-correlation)
 * Run 'masiv'

 ### Using MASIV ###
-1. If data were stitched with "stitchit".
-CD to data directory in MATLAB and run ``generate_MaSIV_list('stitchedImages_100')`` or whatever the directory name is.
+1. A text file listing the location of the stitched images needs to be breated. e.g. If data were stitched with [StitchIt](https://github.com/BaselLaserMouse/StitchIt): `cd` to the data directory in MATLAB and run ``generate_MaSIV_list('stitchedImages_100')``or whatever the directory name is.
-The purpose of this is to produce a text file containing a list of all of the stitched image slices in your data set.
 2. From the MATLAB command line run 'masiv'
 3. With the GUI windows that pops up, select the base path of the stitched experiment you would like to view.
 This is the directory that contains the master Mosaic file, the stitched images sub-directory, and the text files you made in the first step.
 4. If you have already run masiv on this data set you will be able to select the down-sampled stack to work with.